-One of the best tips I can share with you is to learn Indonesian etiquette.
+One of the best tips I can share with you is to learn Indonesian Tips and Etiquette.
 Showing politeness and respect in Indonesia will show locals that you care enough to take the time to bridge the cultural gap.
 Even if you forget or get something wrong, at least you tried.

 Greet and Meet